Find off-campus housing

-What type of housing you choose depends on a few factors, including your preference for share with friends or living on your own, and whether or not you have a family to house?
+What type of housing you choose depends on a few factors, including your preference for sharing with friends or living on your own, and whether or not you have a family to house.

 - Shared houses or flats: This is usually the first option for the vast majority of students.
 You rent a room in a house or flat and share the lounge, bathroom, toilet and kitchen with housemates.
-If you’re an international student, staying in a house can be a great way for you to experience Glasgow life and improve your language skills.
+If you’re an international student, staying in shared accommodation can be a great way for you to experience Glasgow life and improve your language skills.

-- Lodging: This involves living in a house, usually with the owner.
+- Lodging: This involves living in a house or flat, usually with the owner.
 It is not regulated, but expect house rules and check cooking arrangements.
 Meals may not be provided.

 How much does it cost?